prods/exjson/README.md

 *This Project is under active development and it is not ready for production*

 ### Introduction
-This project was born as part of a toolset I required for another project of mine.
 EXJSON is layer over the Python Standard JSON decoder library, which implements functionality not currently supported by it while trying to keep compliant with the JSON standard as much as possible.

+### Main Features
+* C Style Single-Line and Multi-Lines Comments.
+* Inclusion of other JSON files.
+* Absolute and Relative Value referencing using `$root`, `$parent` and `$this`.
+* Extensible Scripting.

 ### Supported Python Versions
 - Python 3.x